Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: Numerical Results

 \subsection{Minimal orbital model}

-We start by considering the effective two-band tight-binding model proposed in Ref.~\onlinecite{Raghu2008}, which is regarded as a minimal model for conduction electrons in iron-based superconductors.
-This model contains the effective hoppings between the two orbitals $xz$ and $yz$ of the iron ions, within a single Fe-ion unit cell, and correctly reproduces the band structure of the compound LaOFeAs, which consists of disconnected hole-like Fermi surface sheets around $(0,0)$ and $(\pi,\pi)$ and separate electron pockets of similar size around $(0,\pm\pi)$ and $(\pm\pi,0)$ in the Brillouin zone [compare Fig.~\ref{fig:raghu-confront}~(c)].
-We assume three different symmetries for the superconducting gap, i.e., $s_\pm$ wave\cite{Mazin2008}, $s_{++}$ wave\cite{Kontani2010}, and a spin-triplet $p_z$ wave\cite{Brydon2011}, where the momentum dependence is modeled respectively by $\Delta^{s_\pm}_{\bf k}=\Delta_0 \cos{k_x}\cos{k_y}$, $\Delta^{s_{++}}_{\bf k}=\vert\Delta^{s_\pm}_{\bf k}\vert$, and $\Delta^{p_z}_{\bf k}=\Delta_0\left(\sin{k_x}-\imath \sin{k_y}\right)$, with $\Delta_0=0.1|t_1|$, where $t_1$ is the magnitude of the dominant near-neighbor hopping (cf.~Ref.~\onlinecite{Raghu2008}).
-For these choices of the order parameter, the gap magnitude in the spin-singlet case varies around $\approx0.75\Delta_0$ along the electron pockets and the inner hole pocket, and around $\approx0.6\Delta_0$ along the outer hole pocket, with opposite sign in the case of the $s_\pm$ wave symmetry.
+We start by considering the effective two-band tight-binding model proposed in Ref.~\citen{Raghu2008}, which is regarded as a minimal model for conduction electrons in iron-based superconductors.
+This model takes into account the effective hoppings between the two orbitals $xz$ and $yz$ of the iron ions within a single Fe-ion unit cell, and correctly reproduces the band structure of the compound LaOFeAs, which consists of disconnected hole-like Fermi surface branches around the points $(0,0)$ and $(\pi,\pi)$ and separate electron pockets of similar size around the point $(\pi,0)$ in the Brillouin zone.
+We assume three different symmetries for the SC gap, i.e., $s_\pm$~wave\cite{Mazin2008,Kuroki2008}, $s_{++}$~wave\cite{Kontani2010}, and a spin-triplet $p_z$~wave\cite{Brydon2011}, where the momentum dependence is modeled respectively by $\Delta^{s_\pm}_{\bf k}=\Delta_0 \cos{k_x}\cos{k_y}$, $\Delta^{s_{++}}_{\bf k}=\vert\Delta^{s_\pm}_{\bf k}\vert$, and $\Delta^{p_z}_{\bf k}=\Delta_0\left(\sin{k_x}-\imath \sin{k_y}\right)$, with $\Delta_0=0.1t_1$, where $t_1$ is the magnitude of the dominant nearest-neighbor hopping (cf.~Ref.~\citen{Raghu2008}).
+For these choices of the order parameter, the gap magnitude in the spin-singlet case varies around $\approx0.75\Delta_0$ along the electron pockets and the inner hole pocket, and around $\approx0.6\Delta_0$ along the outer hole pocket, with opposite sign in the case of $s_\pm$~wave symmetry.
 In the spin-triplet case instead, the gap magnitude varies around $\approx0.65\Delta_0$ along the electron pockets and the inner hole pocket, and around $\approx0.83\Delta_0$ along the outer hole pocket.
+The inter-band interaction in the RPA is fixed to the value $U=W/4=3t_1$.